 Starbucks brought cold coffee into the spotlight when they added Frappuccinos to their brand in the mid-nineties.
 But cold coffee has been around since the nineteenth century.
 In 1839, during the French conquest of Algeria, troops fighting the Battle of Mazagran took to drinking their coffee cold to battle the heat.
 They also mixed water with cold coffee syrup, and the drink became known as Mazagran.
 When the veterans returned to Paris, the cool, sweetened coffee was served in tall glasses and became known as café mazagran.
 Just as did the Americano, the iced coffee has its roots in battle.

 Before we roll up our sleeves and make an iced latte, we should take a minute to understand iced coffee itself.
 Don't confuse it with cold brew; they are two very different beasts.
 Iced coffee is coffee that has been brewed using hot water, left to cool, and served chilled or over ice.
-Cold brew, on the other hand, is the result of coffee grounds being steeped at room temperature or cold water for twelve hours or more.
+Cold brew, on the other hand, is the result of coffee grounds sitting at room temperature or cold water for twelve hours or more.
 The two drinks are distinct in taste, with cold brew known for its smooth, sweet flavor.
 In short, iced coffee is a way of serving coffee, and cold brew is a brewing method.

 If you’re going to have a great coffee, iced or not, freshness is the key.
 You wouldn’t drink stale hot coffee, so why would you want to drink it cold.
 We make our iced lattes with as much love as we make any other cup of coffee.
 In other words, we start with quality whole coffee beans and grind them right before brewing.
 In our opinion, the best iced latte drinks are made with fresh espresso shots pulled minutes before being poured over the ice.
 French brew also makes a nice iced latte and allows you to make a batch to keep in the fridge for a few hours.
 If you want to store cold coffee for drinking over a day or two, we suggest you make a batch of cold brew instead since the flavors hold up longer.
 Either way, you need to start with fresh beans and brew to purpose.